jayztemplier/ShakeReport/README.md

 # Usage

 **Shake** the iDevice when you want to report something.
 A Mail Composer view will appear with all the information that will be send.
 The tester can add some explanation, and change the recipient of the email.

+# License
+SRReport is available under the MIT license.
+See the LICENSE file for more info